EmperorDan/Networking/Network types and standards.md

 # TCP/IP model
 ### The Link Layer (Layer 1)

-The first layer of the TCP/IP model is the link layer which acts as the interface for the network.
-This layer is a combination of the physical layer and the data link layer of the OCI model.
+This layer combines the physical, and data link layer in the OSI model.
+This layer is the interface for your network.

 ### The Internet Layer (Layer 2)

-The Internet layer is the next layer up from the link layer and is associated with the network layer of the OSI model.
-Functions include traffic routing, traffic control, fragmentation, and logical addressing.
+The Internet layer is associated with the network layer from the OSI model.
+It's functions include: traffic control, traffic routing, fragmentation, and logical addressing.

 ### The Transport Layer (Layer 3)

-The transport layer is the third layer the functions are related to the OSI model.
-The functions include traffic control, error detection, message recording, message segmentation and acknowledgment.
+Layer 3 shares the same components as the transort layer from the OSI model.
+These functions include: traffic control, error detection, message segmentation, message recording, and acknowledgment.

 ### The Application Layer (Layer 4)

-The forth layer in this model is the application model.
-In the TCP/IP model the application model is used to handle all process-to-process communication functions; these functions were carried out by multiple different layers when referencing the OSI model.
+The application layer is used to handle all process-to-process communication functions.
+The functions are carried out by multiple different layers when referencing the OSI model.

 # Benefits of TCP/IP and OCI models
+### Benefits of the TCP/IP model
+-
+-
+-
+-
+-

+### Benefits of the OCI model
+-
+-
+-
+-
+-

 # Network types
 ### Peer-based: